- OFAC Authorized Licenses for “Tourist” Travel

 How to Travel with a General License

-SCP and P2P are the best categories for general tourists, but if you have a special purpose for being in Cuba one of the other 12 categories may be best for you.
+SCP is the best category for general tourists, but if you have a special purpose for being in Cuba one of the other 12 categories may be best for you.
 Many people think educational is an easy category to comply with but it is actually quite restrictive, so make sure you understand the requirements of the license you select.

 Remember, for a general license you DO NOT submit an application to a government agency.
 You will not have a permit or paper license, it’s self-certification and here is how to do it: